Is Squash Good for Dogs?

 Squash has numerous nutritional benefits for your dog for various reasons.
 One of the biggest benefits of squash for dogs is that it is helpful for your dog’s digestive system since it is full of fiber, a key ingredient for keeping things moving.
 Second, it contains beta-carotene, a powerful antioxidant that helps counteract harmful free radicals and protect your dog’s cells from damage.

-Squash is also high in vitamin A, which is helpful for your dog’s vision and cellular functions.
-Some varieties of squash, like butternut squash, are also rich in vitamin C, which helps your dog’s body repair its tissues, and it also protects his immune system.
+Squash is also high in vitamin A, which helps support your dog’s vision and cellular functions.
+Some varieties of squash, like butternut squash, are also rich in vitamin C, which helps your dog’s body repair its tissues.
+It also supports his immune system.

 Other types of squash, like zucchini, are rich in vitamin B6.
 This vitamin is helpful for moderating your dog’s metabolism.
 Acorn squash is high in magnesium, which helps your dog’s body process other essential minerals and various B vitamins.